 The Electromagnetic Pulse (EMP) could effectively shut down most electrical gadgets in America for a few months or years.
 Rogue states that nuclear weapons can cause EMP, and they can wipe out 90% of the population of the United States.

-Moreover, the result of natural solar activity can produce EMP that can destroy the grid.
-In 1859, the sun produced the last known large pulse that created the largest geomagnetic storm.
-It had caused the sparking of the telegraph machines all around the world and set papers ablaze.
+Moreover, natural solar activity can produce EMPs that can destroy the grid.
+In 1859, the sun produced the last known large pulse, creating the largest geomagnetic storm.
+It caused telegraph machines worldwide to spark and set papers ablaze.

-In addition, it had produced the same amount of energy equivalent to 10 billion atomic bombs that will fry most of the high-tech electronics today.
+In addition, it produced the same amount of energy equivalent to 10 billion atomic bombs that will fry most high-tech electronics today.
 If the same event would happen today, it could cause about $600 billion to $2.6 trillion of damage to America.

-It could also destroy the majority of the internet, satellite communications, and the global electrical grid.
-Whenever our planet would experience another natural EMP, we can only have about 20 hours of caution.
+It could also destroy most Internet, satellite communications, and the global electrical grid.
+Whenever our planet experiences another natural EMP, we can only be cautious for about 20 hours.

 Old and expensive to rebuild

-The electric power grids in the United States are now old and expensive to rebuild.
-70% of the transformers in America are now at least 25 years old.
-It would take trillions of dollars to replace the power grids, and sometimes it is not easy since the US government now has $18 trillion debt.
+The electric power grids in the United States are old and expensive to rebuild.
+Seventy percent of the transformers in America are at least 25 years old.
+Replacing the power grids would cost trillions of dollars, and sometimes, it is not easy, given the US government's $18 trillion debt.

-The power lines that need to transport the small amounts of power will cost $1.9 to 3.1 million per mile.
-The power systems that can go with various energy production from solar and wind power can cost 50% more.
+The power lines needed to transport small amounts of power will cost $1.9 to 3.1 million per mile.
+The power systems that can support various energy production from solar and wind power can cost 50% more.

 Solar And Wind Power

-Solar and wind power will require greater expenditure on the electrical grid.
-For the power grid to function, the demand for the energy must exactly meet the supply.
-Power demand is conventional and predictable, just like nuclear and natural gas.
+Solar and wind power will require greater expenditures on the electrical grid.
+For the power grid to function, energy demand must meet supply.
+Power demand is conventional and predictable, like nuclear and natural gas.

 In addition, it can adjust its output accordingly and provide power relative to the power sources.
 During cloudy or windless days, the grid can't supply power coming from wind and solar power.
-On the other hand, solar and wind can also risk producing too much power that will cause overloading of the power grid.
+On the other hand, solar and wind power can also risk producing too much power, which will overload the power grid.

-It is necessary to build infrastructure to move large amounts of wind and solar power from the best places to generate it to the places where power is a must.
+It is necessary to build infrastructure to move large amounts of wind and solar power from the best places to generate it to where power is needed.
 Examples of those are places that experience stress on the grid and are expensive.

-Furthermore, looking for the best spots for wind and solar energy into the grid means transporting power long distances, but it is very expensive.
-From West Texas to East Texas, a 3,000-mile network can cost $6.8 billion in 2008, which still hasn't finished even today.
+Furthermore, looking for the best spots for wind and solar energy to be transported into the grid means transporting power long distances, which is very expensive.
+From West Texas to East Texas, a 3,000-mile network cost $6.8 billion in 2008, which is still unfinished.

 Squirrels

-Squirrels also pose a threat to the electric power grid in the United States.
-It can cause damage to the running up of power lines, wires, and electrocuting themselves inside the infrastructure.
-Squirrels can cause more power outages versus lighting.
+Squirrels also threaten the electric power grid in the United States.
+They can damage the running up of power lines and wires and electrocute themselves inside the infrastructure.
+Squirrels can cause more power outages than lighting.

-For example, utility companies can spend $100,000 per year to protect the power grid from squirrels in Texas.
-In addition, squirrels can cause an average of $2 million in damage to the power grid of Texas.
+For example, utility companies in Texas can spend $100,000 annually to protect the power grid from squirrels, which can cause an average of $2 million in damage.

 The United States Environmental Protection Agency

-The United States Environmental Protection Agency (EPA) is an agency of the federal government which functions to protect the environment and human health by writing and enforcing the laws from Congress.
+The United States Environmental Protection Agency (EPA) is an agency of the federal government that protects the environment and human health by writing and enforcing laws from Congress.

 The USEPA or EPA has attempted to shut down coal and natural gas power plants with several regulations and laws they penned.
-The agency encourages using alternative resources such as solar and wind power which has put stress on the electrical power grid.
+The agency encourages using alternative resources such as solar and wind power, which has stressed the electrical power grid.

 Thus, this makes the electrical grid power vulnerable to disruptions.
-Due to the regulations of EPA, several independent groups believe that the agency could be the one responsible for shutting down an estimated 81,000 megawatts of electric power generation capacity.
+Due to the regulations of the EPA, several independent groups believe that the agency could be responsible for shutting down an estimated 81,000 megawatts of electric power generation capacity.

-Another solution is through the use of microgrids.
+Another solution is to use microgrids.
 Microgrids are localized grids connected to the electric grid, although they can be disconnected to operate autonomously.
-It can help have a resilient and reliable power grid shortly.
-This innovation uses advanced smart grid technologies and energy sources like backup generators, storage, and solar panels.
+This innovation uses advanced smart grid technologies and energy sources like backup generators, storage, and solar panels to help create a resilient and reliable power grid.

-Microgrids can function during extreme weather conditions, and they can work independently of the grid during outages.
+Microgrids can function during extreme weather conditions and work independently of the grid during outages.
 During Superstorm Sandy, the Department of Energy partnered with organizations and used microgrids to help keep the power working.

-Lastly, the government has invested about $100 million to build an advanced grid infrastructure to survive a cyber-attack.
+Lastly, the government has invested about $100 million to build an advanced grid infrastructure that can withstand a cyberattack.
 The Energy Department collaborated with private and public institutions to create a protective barrier against cyber hackers within or outside the United States.

 Conclusion